Bulge distributions

 New random variables can be defined by subclassing the

-method (normalized to location 0 and scale 1).If positive argument checking is not correct for your RV then you will also need to re-define the
+rv_continuousclass and re-defining at least the_pdfor the_cdfmethod (normalized to location 0 and scale 1).If positive argument checking is not correct for your RV then you will also need to re-define the

-method.Correct, but potentially slow defaults exist for the remaining methods but for speed and/or accuracy you can over-ride::
+_argcheckmethod.Correct, but potentially slow defaults exist for the remaining methods but for speed and/or accuracy you can over-ride::

 _logpdf, _cdf, _logcdf, _ppf, _rvs, _isf, _sf, _logsf